 Statistical ecology software development

-Effective wildlife management and conservation requires user-friendly software that makes state-of-the-art statistical tools accessible to natural resource managers and conservation practitioners.
+Effective wildlife and natural resource management requires user-friendly software that makes state-of-the-art statistical tools accessible to natural resource managers and conservation practitioners.
 A key pillar of my research is developing computationally-efficient and accessible software to understand the ecological and anthropogenic drivers of species distributions, population dynamics, and biodiversity patterns.